The basics on bonds

 Bonds typically move inversely to stocks.
 If stocks are down, bonds will usually be up.
-During periods of stock market weakness, bonds will lessen the damage on the total portfolio.
-Even during periods of stock market gains, bonds will still be spinning off interest, adding to portfolio returns, albeit at a lower return than the stock component will.
+During periods of stock market weakness, bonds will lessen the damage to the total portfolio.
+Even during periods of stock market gains, bonds will still be spinning off interest, adding to portfolio returns, albeit at a lower return than the stock-component will.
 But first, the basics.
 What is a bond?

 A bond trades a lot like a stock, just in a much less public market.
 All bonds start off trading at 100, which is known as par.
 If a bond is trading above par, it’s said to be trading at a premium.
 If the bond trades below par, it trades at a discount.
 The prices move, just like stock prices do.
 As the prices move, that affects the return on the bond.
 If a bond yielded 6% when it traded at par, it would stand to return more than 6% if it was trading at a discount, since the investor would get a capital gain once the bond matured and the original investment was paid back.
 If a bond was trading above par, the investor would get slightly less than the yield as a return, because of the slight capital loss.